aritra-codes/valorant-autotracker/README.md

 ---

-# Message for Riot Games
+# ‼️ Disclaimer

-This application does not modify Valorant in any way.
-It only makes a request to the [unofficial-valorant-api](https://github.com/Henrik-3/unofficial-valorant-api) to get user and match data.
+This project is not associated with Riot Games.
+This application does not modify Valorant in any way, it only makes a request to the [unofficial-valorant-api](https://github.com/Henrik-3/unofficial-valorant-api) to get user and match data.
 If you have any problems with this project, please send me an email at aritra8.codes@gmail.com.